stevavoliajvar/stop_cloudflare/PEOPLE.md

 "We are trusting one secretive, private company with censoring the web.
 We’re essentially centralising a decentralised system once again." by @[steve228uk](https://twitter.com/steve228uk/status/1061949645113511939)

+"They dox anyone who complains.
+They are the world's top spambot host." by @[HelloAndrew](https://twitter.com/HelloAndrew/status/897260208845500416)

 "Chiming in here, of course, but Cloudflare ARE censoring people." by @[misslolahunt](https://twitter.com/misslolahunt/status/1106745032722137088)

+"Just as a warning to others.
+Because if you fill out a cloudflare complaint, it’ll dox anyone else to the site." by @[Bridaguy](https://twitter.com/Bridaguy/status/915003769280172037)

 " I do not appreciate "Cloud flare" unilaterally censoring conservative sites I choose to visit and comment on" by @[Suchindranath](https://twitter.com/Suchindranath/status/1086253299064438784)